Romain Esse: Crystal Palace

+Coventry City (loan)

+On 7 January 2026, Esse joined Championship leaders Coventry City on loan for the remainder of the season.

+Millwall (loan)

+On 2 September 2026, Esse returned to his former club Millwall on loan until the end of the 2026–27 season.

 International career

 On 22 March 2023, Esse made his England U18 debut during a 2–1 win over Croatia in Medulin.

 On 6 September 2023, Esse made his England U19 debut during a 1–0 defeat to Germany in Oliva.

 On 29 August 2025, Esse was called up to the England under-21s.
 He made his debut as a substitute during a 2027 UEFA European Under-21 Championship qualification win away to Kazakhstan on 8 September 2025.

 Personal life

 Born in England, Esse is of Ivorian descent.
 He attended St Thomas the Apostle College for five years, where he featured in a number of school matches and played an important role in their success.